smashley-eakland/who-wants-shots/README.md

 <span style='font-size:20px;'></span>
 <p> &#128137; THIS kind! &#x1F489;</p>

+# Business Understanding

 Utilizing data courtesy of the United States National Center for Health Statistics, I hope to be able to predict whether or not a given citizen will choose to be vaccinated based on existing patterns from survey results from the 2009 National Health Flu Survey.

-Stakeholder: Small research firm on behalf of the Office of Infectious Diseases (subdivision of the US Department of Health and Human Services).
+##### Stakeholder: Small research firm on behalf of the Office of Infectious Diseases (subdivision of the US Department of Health and Human Services).

-Business Problem: Guiding public health efforts with regard to vaccination status based on underlying patterns in the opinions, backgrounds, educations and other socio-economic factors in the general population with the goal to increase the number of vaccinated citizens.
+##### Business Problem: Guiding public health efforts with regard to vaccination status based on underlying patterns in the opinions, backgrounds, educations and other socio-economic factors from survey responses by the general population detected by predictive modeling with the goal of increasing the number of vaccinated citizens.

-##### Target Variable - Seasonal Flu Vaccine or H1N1 Vaccine
+#### Target Variable - Seasonal Flu Vaccine or H1N1 Vaccine
-(For the project submission, I am submitting my Seasonal Flu analysis, though I did complete analysis on both the H1N1 and Seasonal Flu targets.
-I will discuss the data preparation and modeling steps for each below.
-There is a notebook, README, and files for each target on an individual branch in this repository as well.
-Please reference the Seasonal Flu or H1N1 branch for individualized analysis on each if you so desire.)
+For the project submission, I am submitting the Seasonal Flu analysis.
+However, I did complete analysis on both the H1N1 and Seasonal Flu targets.
+I will discuss the data preparation and modeling steps for each target below.
+There is a notebook, README, and files for each target separately on an individual branch in this repository as well.
+Please reference the Flu or H1N1 branch for separated analysis on each.

-##### Target Metric(s) - Accuracy Percentage, AUC, Precision -  Precision is targeted as in this scenario, a False Positive would be worse than a False Negative.
+#### Target Metric(s) - Accuracy Percentage, AUC, Precision -
+Precision is targeted as in this scenario, a False Positive would be worse than a False Negative.
 False positive cases would be unvaccinated populations left out of consideration of public outreach programs versus a vaccinated person being offered something they'd already received.

     * False Positive -> Precision Score -> Predicts Vaccinated, Citizen was Un-vaccinated.
     * False Negative -> Recall Score -> Predicts Un-vaccinated, Citizen was vaccinated.

 ##### Null Hypothesis: Predicting if a citizen will get vaccinated based on behaviors and underlying patterns from survey data will be no more accurate than a 50/50 guess.
 (H0 accuracy = 50%)